-Disseminates river volume and/or flood forecasts to federal, state, or municipal water resource or emergency management organizations, hydropower and agricultural industries, and the general public.
+Disseminates river volume and/or flood forecasts to Federal, state, or municipal water resource or emergency management organizations, hydropower and agricultural industries, and the general public.
+Defends organization's recommendations before scientific and/or regulatory bodies.

 Performs complex tests to determine the chemical and/or biological components of water samples from a broad range of sources.
 Modifies methods to improve detection of contaminants.
+Serves as technical expert in complex hydrological and geochemical analysis of samples.
 Trains other senior scientists in new methods and procedures.

 Writes and publishes reports of findings as internal or external reports, recommendations to resource managers, or scientific journal publications.
+Publications are of considerable interest to the scientific community, stakeholders, resource managers, or cooperating agencies.